 The koi is synonymous with harmony and happiness.
 The two yin and yang koi complete each other and create a perfect balance of the negative and positive energies of chi energy, which is the life-force of all things on earth.

-Koi can be included in a home either in a pond or very large aquarium.
-If you are considering raising a koi on your own, be sure that you always usher auspicious energy your way by keeping the water fastidiously clean and well-filtered and by ensuring they have ample space to swim and grow.
+When you're applying feng shui to interior design, koi fish can represent abundance and prosperity in paintings, drawings, photographs, or sculpture.
+The placement of koi fish artwork in your home can attract positive abundance and prosperity energy.
+You can include live koi in a home either in a pond or very large aquarium.
+If you are considering raising a koi on your own, be sure that you nurture their auspicious energy by keeping the water clean and well-filtered and ensuring they have ample space to swim and grow.